ChenghengLi/EchoLink/Readme.md

 #### Running Tests in Docker

-To make the tests work in Docker, change the `.env` file in the frontend directory to:
+To make the tests work in Docker at the building stage, change the `.env` file in the frontend directory to:

 ```env
 VITE_API_URL="http://backend:8000"